MrElyazid/SpotFetch/README.md

 - Audio is downloaded as either MP3, M4A, or FLAC.
 - Song cover or thumbnail are always embedded, alongside numerous metadata.
 - You can use a cookie file in case YouTube rate limits your session.
+- You can download using either YouTube music or Youtube.
 # Installation :

 ### Requirements :